gaco79/wordpress-foundation5-base-theme/README.md

 ## Important Note

-There are major upcoming changes in Wordpress 3.9.
-TinyMCE is being upgraded to version 4, which will affect how all our editor plugins work.
-As such the `dev` branch is now being coded to work with Wordpress version 3.9.
-This is not currently out of beta testing, and so the dev branch will not work on a production site.

-**Important: Code from the `dev` branch will not work on a production Wordpress site until Wordpress 3.9 is officially released in April 2014.**
+This project is now being coded to work with Wordpress version 3.9.
+Due to major upgrades to TinyMCE between WordPress 3.8 and 3.9, the [responsiveimage] shortcode will not work correctly with versions of WordPress earlier than 3.9.

 ## Requirements